Roy McGrath: Severance payment scandal

-Democratic Party leaders of the Maryland General Assembly quickly questioned the payout, with House Speaker Adrienne A. Jones and Senate President Bill Ferguson releasing a joint statement calling its disclosure "truly shocking" and asked the Joint Committee on Fair Practices and State Personnel Oversight to hold immediate hearings to look into why the payment was made; the co-chairs of the committee, state senator Clarence Lam and delegate Erek Barron, promised to investigate the payment.
+Democratic Party leaders of the Maryland General Assembly quickly questioned the payout, with House Speaker Adrienne A. Jones and Senate President Bill Ferguson releasing a joint statement calling its disclosure "truly shocking" and asking the Joint Committee on Fair Practices and State Personnel Oversight to hold immediate hearings to look into why the payment was made; the co-chairs of the committee, state senator Clarence Lam and delegate Erek Barron, promised to investigate the payment.
 Before the committee's first meeting on August 25, McGrath sought Hogan's help, asking him via text message to intervene on his behalf.
 Hogan did not respond to his texts, instead immediately releasing the texts to the committee.
 During this first meeting, MES board members testified that they were misled by McGrath into believing that Hogan wanted them to approve the payment.
 In September 2020, former MES deputy Beth Wojton testified that McGrath routinely prevented her and other employees from seeing expenses related to the Environmental Business Leadership Conference, a series of MES events held each year.
 Later that month, the committee took the unusual step of authorizing a subpoena for McGrath, who testified before legislators in December 2020.
 During his testimony, McGrath repeatedly declined to answer questions, invoking the Fifth Amendment to the United States Constitution at least 130 times.

 In September 2020, Democratic leaders of the Maryland General Assembly announced plans to reform the Maryland Environmental Service following McGrath's tenure.
 In December 2020, legislators introduced the Maryland Environmental Service Reform Act of 2021, which changed the management structure and oversight of the agency.
 The bill passed and was signed into law by Governor Hogan on April 13, 2021.